RichardYang40148/Neural_Wavetable_Synthesizer/README.md

 # Neural Wavetable: a playable wavetable synthesizer using neural networks

+Present in NIPS 2018 Workshop on Machine Learning for Creativity and Design.
+[Paper link](https://arxiv.org/pdf/1811.05550.pdf)

 <img src="./assets/NeuralWavetableSynth.png" max-height="380">

 ### Description
 A wavetable synthesizer VST that uses WaveNet to interpolate between different wavetables.
 We include two formats of this synthesizer, a plug-and-play VST you can download and play RIGHT NOW in your DAW!
 For the more technically inclined, we also include all our source python and c++ code using tensorflow and JUCE for you to experiment and build upon.
 Happy music-making!